 “In general, dogs do not like to share,” Wilhelm said.
 “Keep that in mind during feeding, playing, and attention time.”

 She said it’s best to teach both dogs not to be pushy and to wait for their turns.

 She also recommended feeding them in separate rooms for at least the first three weeks until you feel confident that everyone is getting along.

 5. Expect your current dog to set some boundaries.

 It’s normal if your first dog growls at the second dog, especially if he is too playful and getting annoying.
 In most cases, it can help if you re-direct the younger dog’s attention before he has a chance to annoy your older dog.
 Bear in mind that, when introducing a puppy to an older dog, you might want to bring along some distractions.

 6. Separate them when you’re not home.

 How about the rest of you?
-What tips do you have for introducing new dogs?
+What tips do you have for introducing a puppy to an older dog?